NeelBiswas123/Find-Nearbys/README.md

 [only for who is using open street api(find your location.py]

-[Problems: It can only find the nearest Schools if there are max 4 schools in the radius of 5 km otherwise
+[ Problems:  It can only find the nearest Schools if there are max 4 schools in the radius of 5 km otherwise
-           it can't fetch data to find the nearest, same as  Max 3 malls to find nearby and 3 railway stations to find nearby rememeber in my code if you rerun and retype the place name with a new one that previous data  was stored in .csv file will be deleted
+           it can't fetch data to find the nearest, same as  Max 3 malls to find nearby and 3 railway stations to find nearby

+	   rememeber in my code if you rerun and retype the place name with a new one that previous data  was stored in .csv file will be deleted
-	   (to fix that on line 405 change the value w to a it will not overwrite the data) ( to change the name of .csv file change the file name "your_places" to your desired name in line 405) ]
+	   (to fix that on line 405 change the value 'w'to 'a' it will not overwrite the data)

+	   ( to change the name of .csv file change the file name "your_places" to your desired name in line 405) ]